lfeabreu/lfeabreu/README.md

 ### Hey!
 I'm Luís Filipe 👋

-- 🔭 I’m currently looking fo a Software Developer job.
+- 🔭 I’m currently looking for a Software Developer job.
 In my last job, I worked as a Planning Analyst (or Traffic Analyst) at the Contact Center of Brasilseg Companhia de Seguros (a BB Seguros company)
 - 🌱 I've learned a little bit of everything from backend to frontend.
 C, Java, VB, VBA, SQL (MS SQL Server and MySQL), Python, HTML, CSS, JavaScript, etc. Now, I'm delving into .NET with C# and I'm loving it.

 ### E aí!?
 Eu sou Luís Filipe 👋